mdciao.contacts.ContactGroup

 __init__(list_of_contact_objects, interface_fragments=None, top=None, name=None, neighbors_excluded=None, use_AA_when_conslab_is_missing=True, max_cutoff_Ang=None)

-• interface_fragments (list of two iterables of indexes, default is None) –
+• interface_fragments (list of two iterables of indexes, default is None) – An interface is defined by two groups of residue indices.

 This input doesn’t need to have all or any of the residue indices in res_idxs_pairs.